 The decision when to begin corn harvest is a function of the grain price, drying cost, and potential in-field losses due to delayed harvest.

-Cost of Drying Wheat and Planting Double Crop Soybeans
+Costs of Drying Wheat and Delayed Planting of Double Crop Soybeans

 When you begin the harvest of wheat will influence the cost of wheat production and the potential yield of double crop soybeans.